-You guys we made it to Friday!
-WooHoo…Although I have been on vacation for a few a days now, but still, there is nothing like saying it’s the weekend!
-So I want to talk about a hot topic right now, lip filler.
+As an injector, one of the biggest comments I get is “I really want my lips done, but I don’t want to look like one of those girls.”
+So I want to talk about lip filler.
 I feel like it’s all the rage for the last couple of years.
 So I want to talk about it from both a practitioner side and as someone who has gotten them.
 I know I have talked about it before, but, more on the side of why I chose to get lip filler.
-But, now that I have been in full force with my injecting training I have learned a lot about it from a practitioner side.
-So here’s is the basics of lip filler, everything you need to know before your appointment.
+But, as a practitioner, here’s the basics of lip filler…EVERYTHING you need to know before your appointment.

 First, getting lip injections in not just for those that are young and looking to up their selfie game.
 Many people, all different ages are looking to plump up their pout for different reasons.
 Me, I wanted to hide my scar, others are looking to hide aging and fill in the volume they have lost over the years.
 Whatever the reason, if you have done your research and selected a great practitioner your lips will be plump, but in a natural way.

 Most practitioners use a topical numbing cream to help minimize pain

 With that said, the first time I had my lips filled there was no numbing cream used.
 I didn’t think it was bad.
 But I have been known to have a high tolerance for pain.
 Also, the product itself does have some Lidocaine mixed with the filler.
 Some practices also offer dental blocks, I would say this is a little excessive.
 If you have a topical numbing cream on you will be just fine.

 The length of time it last really depends on the product you use.
 I’m not as familiar with the Restylane products, but I did have it injected in my lips once.
 I felt like it only lasted about 3-4 months…maybe!
 Versa and Juvaderm products will last up to 12 months, with Vollure lasting up to 18 months.

 There are different types of filler to achieve the look you want